Orientation To-Do List

 Mental Health and Counseling Service

-- Students who are interested in regular, weekly meetings with a counselor should consider arranging for off- campus care before arriving on campus, as off-campus providers tend to fill their schedules quickly when the fall term begins.
-Contact your insurance for a list of local providers or contact the Counseling Service for a referral after the office opens on August 15.
+- Students who are interested in regular, weekly meetings with a counselor should consider arranging for off- campus care before arriving on campus, as off-campus providers tend to fill their schedules quickly.
+Contact your insurance for a list of local providers or contact the Counseling Service for a referral.

 - In the event that care is needed off campus - all incoming students are encouraged to review their health insurance coverage for mental health treatment in the state of Massachusetts, and to consider purchasing the student health insurance plan if making copays, meeting deductibles, or using out-of-state plans will interfere with obtaining adequate support.